How to Raise a Strong Daughter

 But I can’t help to think that if I had more self-confidence, things could have been better.
 It’s likely I would have been more courageous instead of playing small and letting limiting beliefs hold me back.

 Self-esteem struggles followed me into adulthood.
 But now that I’m in my 40’s, I’ve worked through a lot of it.
 I’ve realized that many of my issues stemmed from generational family patterns.

 I think about that a lot.
 And as a mom, it impacts how I raise my daughter.
-Which is why I’m trying hard to raise my daughter with high self-esteem.
+Which is why I’m trying hard to raise a strong daughter by helping her develop confidence and strong self-esteem.